SamuelSwartzberg/flashcardifying_text_temp/inf.md

 description|short blurb about website, may be used in search results theme-color|indicates a suggested color that user agents should use to customize the display of the page or of the surrounding user interface.
 The content attribute contains a valid CSS <color>.

+by defaults, narrow screen devices (e.g. mobiles) render pages in a virtual window or viewport, which is usually wider than the screen, and then shrink the rendered result down so it can all be seen at once, essentially lying about their viewport size, to make non-mobile-optimized pages not look terrible. without width=device-width, many media queries will never apply

+The meta tag with name viewport is used to customize/constrain the viewport.
+For the meta tag with name viewport, the content value has the following syntax: <key>=<value>{, <key>=<value>}
+width=<integer>|set size of the viewport to <integer> pixels width=device-width|prevent browser from lying about their width initial-scale=<integer>|set default zoom level on page user-scalable=("yes"|"no")|allow users to zoom or not maximum-scale=<integer>|set maximum zoom level

 ##### various inline text

 The abbr HTML element represents an acronym or abbreviation.